King George V School, Hong Kong: Hall

-Relocated: 2011

-Demolished: 2013

-The Annex Block housed two classrooms on the ground floor and two on the second floor.
-These classrooms were used exclusively for teaching Chinese and Spanish.
-However, this building has now been demolished and in its place stands the new science block.
-A second Annex block was situated next to the field on the current cricket field.
-That block was also demolished in late 2013 as rooms dedicated for modern languages are now available in the New Block; the space is used as basketball courts and cricket fields.
+The hall is used for assemblies, special exhibitions and performances.

-New Block (DT & Language Block)
+New Block

-Situated on the south side of the campus, the New Block, completed in 1964, is three stories tall and is currently home to classrooms used for Language Subjects and DT, a computer help centre, and the nurse's office.
-The block is incorrectly referred to as the language block by most KGV students and staff.
+Situated on the south side of the campus, the New Block, completed in 1964, is three stories tall and currently houses the Language department along with the Design and Technology department.

 Activities Centre

 Completed in 1983, the Activities Centre formerly consisted of two drama studios, a drama office, and PE changing rooms.
 The Activities Centre now houses one of three art studios on campus and three PE rooms.

 Link Block

-Built in 1984, this five-storey building links the New Block, the Peel Block and the Activities Centre, with covered walkways on connecting floors.
-This building houses DT, mathematics, English classrooms, art studios, pastoral offices, and computer labs.
+Built in 1984, this five-story building links the New Block, the Peel Block and the Activities Centre, with covered walkways on connecting floors.
+The building houses both the Maths and English departments along with some DT and Art classrooms.

 Jockey Club Sarah Roe Centre

-The Jockey Club Sarah Roe Centre (JCSRC) was built in 1986 with funds donated from the then Royal Hong Kong Jockey Club and named after Mrs. Sarah Roe, an occupational therapist, who was a founder of the Child Development Centre at the Matilda Hospital.
-The first floor of the building used to house the Parents, Teachers, and Students' Association (PTSA) store.
+The Jockey Club Sarah Roe Centre (JCSRC) was built in 1986 with funds donated from the then Royal Hong Kong Jockey Club and named after Sarah Roe, an occupational therapist, who was a founder of the Child Development Centre at the Matilda Hospital.
 The Jockey Club Sarah Roe School, originally on the ground floor, was later relocated into the Senior Student Centre.
-Currently, the Garden Rooms are being used as a Learning Enhancement Centre, and the second floor as six classrooms that are used mainly for language oral exams and separate exam supervision; two of them are occupied by the student support team.